Mahdi171/Unlinkable_PCS/README.md

 ```

 ### Prerequisite Packages:
+The dependencies and compatibility requirements on various existing libraries to run the prototype are quite involved.
+We recommend to use Docker to obtain a consistent execution environment.
 Install Docker and then run the following command to build the docker container:

 ```
 sudo docker build -t ulpcs .
 ```
-Now you can run the test files for any construction of your chose with any arbitrary attribute size.
+To see the prototype in action, you can run the simple test files for any of the four implemented constructions as follows:
-Note that you can change "n" to any integer larger than 3.

 **Original PCS**